mblumtritt/dotfiles/README.md

 Install:

+    ln -s dotfiles/rcrc ~/.rcrc
-    rcup -d dotfiles -x README.md -x LICENSE
+    rcup -d dotfiles

-This will create symlinks for config files in your home directory.
-The `-x` options, which exclude the `README.md` and `LICENSE` files, are needed during installation but can be skipped once the `.rcrc` configuration file is symlinked in.
+This will create a symlink for the 'rcrc' file first - which contains the default configuration.
+The second command creates then symlinks for config files in your home directory.
+The `-x` option, which exclude the `README.md` file, are needed during installation but can be skipped once the `.rcrc` configuration file is symlinked in.

 You can safely run `rcup` multiple times to update: